PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * changed Merger to fail when container name is too long
   * use lockJobsForReassign for reassign in copyArchive
   * use native DQ2 in copyArchive and datasetMgr
   * use python2.5 for copyArchive and prio-mgr